Ladder99/ladder99/docs/page/customizing/configuration.md

       - base
 ```

-This lets us run `l99 start base` to run all the base services.
+This lets us run `l99 start` or `l99 start base` to run all the base services.

-Link to the full file [here](../../setups/example/docker-compose.yaml).
+Link to the full file [here](../../../setups/example/docker-compose.yaml).